sentenza/PureCSV/README.md

 11|20
 ```

-An utility method to write to file is also provided
+To write CSV values to a file use `writeCSVToFile` or `writeCSVToFileName`

 ```scala
 scala> import purecsv.unsafe._